 They had, however, been effective.

-“And Papa made you go work in the stables whilst we got to play with Lady Brìghde.”
+“And Papa made you go work in the stables whilst we got to play with Lady Bridget.”

 She grimaced.
 That was the last thing she needed.

-Brìghde tossed Deimos’s reins back to Grimme, and they continued on.
-About a mile down the road, Grimme decided the boys could ride the rest of the way without his intervention, so he mounted Deimos.
-Both Deimos and Troy wanted to race, and Brìghde traded glances with a very impatient Grimme.
+Brìghde tossed Phobos’s reins back to Grimme, and they continued on.
+About a mile down the road, Grimme decided the boys could ride the rest of the way without his intervention, so he mounted Phobos.
+Both Phobos and Troy wanted to race, and Brìghde traded glances with a very impatient Grimme.